composablesys/collabs/demos/apps/README.md

 Build: `npm run buildDemoServer` (`npm run build` also works but takes longer).

 Run: `npm start`, then open the printed link in a web browser.
-The linked demos use that server to collaborate, but you can also follow the instructions to run in Matrix widgets.

-> To load Matrix widgets from a localhost server, you'll need to start it in HTTPS mode: `npm start -- -- --https`.
-Note that other clients will only be able to load the widget if they can connect to the server at the same address---if it's a localhost address, all clients need to be on the same machine.

-See [server/README.md](server/README.md) for more options.
+See [server/README.md](server/README.md) for options.

+The demos use a central server to collaborate.
+For easier testing, we omit cross-tab sync and IndexedDB storage; see our [app template](https://github.com/composablesys/collabs/tree/master/template-app) for code that incorporates those.

 ### Individual apps